COURSE OF FIRE, fall 2020

 There is a shipping container located a short distance past Stage 7 and the Walk of Shame, along the trail back to the Start/End line.
 We will have a rope climb to the top of the container.
 Anyone who makes the climb will ride the zip line past the low-crawl obstacle that will be nearby.
 Anyone who doesn't climb the rope must crawl through the low-crawl.

 * Note on Ranging Targets: Target stands will be set up with the cross-bars approximately 5'8" to 6' off the ground.
-The far targets on Stages 4 and 5 are approximately 28" wide and 38" tall.
+The far target on Stages 5 is approximately 28" wide and 38" tall.